 Good helmets have a good construction.
 A solid build creates a tough barrier between your skull and anything it might come into contact with while you’re out snowboarding.

 Construction elements can vary depending on which option you choose, but the most popular is a layer of protective foam surrounded by a hard plastic outer shell.
 That construction is similar to helmets used in biking and other sports.

-The most common type of foam used in helmet construction is expanded polystyrene, otherwise known as EPS.
+The most common type of foam used in helmet construction is EPS.
 This is a tough foam that holds its shape while also being lightweight, a combination that makes it an ideal material for snowboard helmets.

-EPS helmets offer great protection but are designed to only take one serious impact.
+EPS helmets offer outstanding protection but are designed only to take one serious impact.
 If this gets dented, you need a new one.

 You want to make sure that your helmet fits snugly over the top of your head in a way where it won’t slide forward, back, or side-to-side when you shake your head.

 Some helmets have a standard fit that comes as one size and cannot be adjusted.
 Others are adjustable and allow for a more custom fit.
 When getting a standard fit helmet, make sure you get the proper size so that it sits on your head firmly and securely.